-The table below shows Our Lady of Lourdes Primary School's publication scheme.
+The table in Appendix 6 shows Our Lady of Lourdes Primary School's publication scheme.
 The scheme covers information already published and information which is to be published in the future.
 Some information which we hold, such as personal information, may not be made public.